pagkly/Zed/Investopedia3/Overweight Can Be Good for Your Portfolio.md

 Actively managed funds or portfolios will take an overweight position in particular securities if doing so helps them to achieve greater returns.
 For example, the fund manager may raise a security's weight from its normal 15% of the portfolio to 25%, in an attempt to increase the returns of the overall portfolio.

-Another reason for overweighting a portfolio holding is to [hedge](https://www.investopedia.com/terms/h/hedge.asp) or reduce the risk from another overweight position.
+Another reason for overweighting a portfolio holding is to [[hedge]](https://www.investopedia.com/terms/h/hedge.asp) or reduce the risk from another overweight position.
 Hedging involves taking an offsetting or opposite position to the related security.
-The most common method of hedging is through the [derivative market](https://www.investopedia.com/terms/d/derivative.asp).
+The most common method of hedging is through the [[derivative market]](https://www.investopedia.com/terms/d/derivative.asp).

 For example, if you hold shares of a company currently selling at $20 per share, you may purchase a one-year expiration put option for that stock at $10.
 A year later, if the stock is selling at more than $10 you let the put expire, losing only the price of the purchase.
 Should the stock be selling for under $10, you may exercise the put and receive $10 for your shares.